iamdurga/iamdurga.github.io/_posts/2021-9-25-r-basic-part1.md

 ```

 ## Replicating elements
-It is used to return the replicating element in the list in a specified times.
-In the following code I replicate the numbers from 1 to 6 two times.
-A builtin function `rep()` is used.
+It is used to return the replicated elements in the list a specified number of times.
+In the following code, I replicated the numbers from 1 to 6 two times using the built-in function `rep()`.

 Example:
 ```R